2025 EARLY BIRD SALE NOW ON!

 Lake Kivu

-Whilst on Lake Kivu you'll spend one night in Kibuye at the Hotel Delta Resort, overlooking the lake and featuring a garden, a shared lounge, a terrace, and a restaurant.
-The air-conditioned rooms come with free WiFi, a private bathroom with a shower, and a balcony.
+Whilst on Lake Kivu you'll spend one night at the Kivu Breeze Hotel in Karongi, overlooking the lake and featuring a garden, a terrace, and a restaurant.
+The hotel rooms come with free WiFi, a private bathroom with a shower, and a balcony.

 host